Imageomics/TreeOfLife-toolbox/docs/FathomNet_download_README.md

 # FathomNet Download Guide

-This guide provides instructions for downloading and processing marine life images from the FathomNet dataset as part of the TreeOfLife200M collection.
+This guide provides instructions for downloading and processing marine life images from the [FathomNet database](https://database.fathomnet.org/fathomnet/#/) as part of the TreeOfLife-200M collection.

 ## Overview

-FathomNet is a specialized dataset focusing on marine organisms.
-It contains annotated underwater imagery that requires specific processing, including bounding box cropping, to properly incorporate into the TreeOfLife200M dataset.
+FathomNet is a specialized database focusing on marine organisms.
+It contains annotated underwater imagery that requires specific processing, including bounding box cropping, to properly incorporate into the TreeOfLife-200M dataset.

 ## Step-by-Step Instructions